ClojureTO/JS-Workshop/README.md

 The `atom` is a container for mutable data.
 We'll initialize it with a `nil` value.

-Next, we'll require the `ajax.core` namespace and write a function that will load posts from the `http://www.reddit.com/r/Catloaf.json?sort=new&limit=9` URL, and save them in the `posts` atom:
+Next, we'll require the `ajax.core` namespace and add a couple of functions that will load posts from the `http://www.reddit.com/r/Catloaf.json?sort=new&limit=9` URL, filter out the ones with images, and save them in the `posts` atom:

 ```clojure